READ THE 2016 ALFA ANNUAL REPORT HERE

 Outreach & Communications Manager

 Alyssa found her way to Sitka when she moved across the country in search for wider and wilder spaces.
-She worked with ALFA as part of the Sitka Winter Fellowship program and was able to have her first experience commercial trolling.
-Her first full fishing season in 2016 was spent deckhanding on the F/V Zaba and running a small Community Supported Fishery with her skipper called the Alaska Salmon CSF.
+She worked with ALFA as part of the Sitka Winter Fellowship program and got out trolling via ALFA's crewmember apprenticeship program.
+She then went on to crew her first full season on the F/V Zaba and running a small Community Supported Fishery with her skipper called the Alaska Salmon CSF.
 She is so excited to dive back into work with ALFA after a life changing summer at sea!

 Board of directors